Crumlin, Caerphilly: The Crumlin Mural

-New industries
+Current industries

 Crumlin is the base for Brace's Bakery, a third-generation owned family bakery.

-In the 1980s, Marcheast Ltd. made the Land Master, a four-wheel drive vehicle at Crumlin.
+In the 1980s, Marcheast Ltd. made the Land Master, a four-wheel drive vehicle, at Crumlin.

-Conway Stewart, the pen manufacturer moved to Crumlin in 1968, but the plant was closed in 1975.
+Conway Stewart, the pen manufacturer, moved to Crumlin in 1968, but the plant was closed in 1975.

 Crumlin is home to the popular snack, Pot Noodle.
 As of 2006 it appeared in a series of TV adverts for the product.
 The main manufacturing plant, offices and distribution centre are situated there.

 Sport and leisure

 Crumlin is home to rugby union club, Crumlin RFC; the team is a member of the Welsh Rugby Union and was founded in 1880.
-Crumlin Cricket Club is the local cricket team and it is a member of the Welsh Cricket Association.
+Crumlin Cricket Club is a member of the Welsh Cricket Association.

 Local democracy

-Crumlin is represented in Caerphilly Borough Council as a two-member ward.
-The current councillors are Carl Thomas (Welsh Labour) and Kristian Woodland (Welsh Labour).
+Crumlin is represented in Caerphilly County Borough Council as a two-member ward.
+The current councillors are Carl Thomas (Labour) and Kristian Woodland (Labour).